 Core Course Week: Study tour to Southern Denmark-Northern Germany + a two-day seminar in Copenhagen

-Prerequisites: Two semesters of political science at university level, with at least one focusing on either international relations or comparative politics.
+Prerequisites: Two political science courses at university level, with at least one focusing on either international relations or comparative politics.

 Special Note for Auggies: